 For example, a simple work dinner where everyone is invited can relieve the pressure of performing.
 Instead of focusing on achieving a certain goal as a team, your employees can relax in a stress-free setting and get to know each other on a deeper level.

-Not only will this strengthen existing bonds and create new ones, but it will also allow your team to recognize the people they work with which could result in higher performance, engagement and interaction amongst one another in the workplace.
+Not only will this strengthen existing bonds and create new ones, but it will also allow your team to recognize the people they work with, which could result in higher performance, engagement, and interaction amongst one another in the workplace.

 Team building can be considered a sociological experiment.
 Every person is different, which means no team is the same.
-Take the time to get to know who you’re working with and to figure out what works and what doesn’t.
+Take the time to know who you’re working with and figure out what works and what doesn’t.
 The right professional skills coupled with communication and teamwork will lead to successful team building.

 Written by Jess Lin.